Momansi96/reading-notes/Read04.md

 2- In your code editor, enter the HTML.
 Save this file with the name add-content.html The HTML <script> element is used to load the JavaScript file into the page.
 It has an attribute called src, whose value is the path to the script you created.
 This tells the browser to find and load the script file (just like the src attribute on an <img> tag).

 3- Open the HTML file in your browser.
-You should see that the JavaScript has been added.
+You should see that JavaScript has been added.

 4- view the source code for the page.
-The source of the web page does not actually show the new element that has been added into the page; it just shows the link to the JavaScript file.
+The source of the web page does not actually show the new element that has been added to the page; it just shows the link to the JavaScript file.

 - JAVASCRIPT RUNS WHERE IT IS FOUND IN THE HTML When the browser comes across a <script> element, it stops to load the script and then checks to see if it needs to do anything.